75+ Mounts Ranked

 Using the Sirius EQ-G for Visual Astronomy & Planetary Imaging

-The Sirius EQ-G is fairly easy to set up for visual use with the provided hand controller and can hold payloads up to something such as an 8” SCT, 5” refractor or 6” Newtonian reflector.
-Setup is fairly simple; you assemble and level the mount, balance the scope on the right ascension axis with counterweights, slide the tube forward/backward to balance the declination axis, and then polar align with the provided polar scope.
-After polar alignment, boot up the hand controller to go through a simple 2- or 3-star alignment and you’ll be able to slew to tens of thousands of objects in the hand controller’s internal database (a WiFi adapter to control the scope via your smartphone/tablet as with the HEQ5i Pro is available separately).
+After polar alignment, boot up the hand controller to go through a simple 2- or 3-star alignment, and you’ll be able to slew to tens of thousands of objects in the hand controller’s internal database (a WiFi adapter to control the scope via your smartphone/tablet as with the HEQ5i Pro is available separately).
 The controller has a sync feature to compensate for slewing/tracking errors over time, too.

 Using the Sirius EQ-G for Deep-Sky Astrophotography

-What does this mean?
-It means that as you begin your journey into astrophotography, like many of us, you will eventually start setting your sights on better, and more challenging results.
+It means that as you begin your journey into astrophotography, like many of us, you will eventually start setting your sights on better and more challenging results.
 The Sirius mount for many is, in essence, a “training mount” before moving on to something with a larger payload capacity, better tracking, and higher quality components.
-This period can last for as short as a few months, to over five years depending on your interest, skill level, and desired end results, or you may just find it’s perfect for what your interests require.
-However, as many go on to add secondary guide scopes, guide cameras, cooled astrophotography cameras, and all the other very specific gear required to get good astrophotos, the 15lb working payload of the Orion Sirius, quickly becomes its biggest limiting factor.
+This period can last for as short as a few months to over five years depending on your interest, skill level, and desired end results, or you may just find it’s perfect for what your interests require.

-This, however, is not necessarily a bad thing.
-I say this because, astrophotography is very complex, and takes a long time to learn.
-Spending a few years on an entry-level mount will lower the barrier of entry, keep you interested, and allow you to work on all the other aspects of imaging the night sky, before feeling limited and wanting to upgrade.
-Or in a worst-case scenario, won’t chew up thousands of dollars that you’ll never get back if you decide not to stick with the hobby and sell the mount.
-The good news here is this mount holds a very high resale value if properly maintained.
+I say this because astrophotography is very complex and takes a long time to learn.
+Spending a few years on an entry-level mount will lower the barrier of entry, keep you interested, and allow you to work on all the other aspects of imaging the night sky before feeling limited and wanting to upgrade.
+Or, in a worst-case scenario, won’t chew up thousands of dollars that you’ll never get back if you decide not to stick with the hobby and sell the mount.
+The good news I’d like to share with you here is that this mount holds a very high resale value if properly maintained.

-There is no doubt the Orion Sirius is a venerable entry-level mount, but after really analyzing it, the real question becomes, “Who should purchase this mount?”
+There is no doubt the Orion Sirius is a venerable entry-level mount, but after really analyzing it, the real question becomes, “Who should purchase this mount?

 You should purchase this mount if you are:

-• A visual observer, looking for a go-to mount, and your total payload is less than 30lbs.
+• A visual observer, looking for a go-to mount, and your total payload is less than 30 lbs.

 • Just getting into astrophotography and looking for a capable budget mount.

-• Planning to shoot astrophotography with a total payload of less than 15lbs.
+• Planning to shoot astrophotography with a total payload of less than 15 lbs.

 • Expecting to be guiding, as this will drastically improve the performance of the mount.